Anthony Franciosa: Film star

 Franciosa supported Anna Magnani and Anthony Quinn in Wild Is the Wind (1957) directed by George Cukor, produced by Hal B. Wallis who put Franciosa under a multi-film contract.

-He then appeared with Paul Newman and Joanne Woodward in The Long Hot Summer (1958), playing one of the two sons of Orson Welles, directed by Martin Ritt at Fox.
+He then appeared with Paul Newman and Joanne Woodward in The Long Hot Summer (1958), playing Jody Varner, the son of Will Varner (Orson Welles), directed by Martin Ritt at Fox.

 In December 1957, he spent 10 days in jail for hitting a press photographer in April of that year.
-However he was much in demand: In an interview in December, he said he owed Fox and MGM three films each over five years, Kazan two more films, and Hal Wallis one film a year over seven years.
+However he was much in demand: In an interview in December, he said he owed Fox and MGM three films each over five years, Kazan two more films, and Wallis one film a year over seven years.

 He played Francisco Goya in MGM's The Naked Maja (1958) with Ava Gardner, which earned Franciosa $250,000 in acting fees due to production delays.
 He made a second film for Wallis, Career (1959) with Dean Martin and Shirley MacLaine, then The Story on Page One (1959) with Rita Hayworth for Clifford Odets at Fox.

 He was meant to star in Orpheus Descending (which became The Fugitive Kind) with Anna Magnani, but the producers decided to cast Marlon Brando, and Franciosa was paid out $75,000.
 He was mentioned as a possibility for one of the roles in The Magnificent Seven and for the title role in a proposed Simon Bolivar biopic that Dino De Laurentiis was going to make.

 In 1959, he served 30 days at an open-prison farm for possession of marijuana.
 The same year, he was in a car accident.

-Franciosa returned to TV to appear in Heaven Can Wait an adaptation of Here Comes Mr Jordan (1960), then in Cradle Song (1960).
+Franciosa returned to television to appear in Heaven Can Wait, an adaptation of Here Comes Mr Jordan (1960), then in Cradle Song (1960).
 He supported Gina Lollobrigida in MGM's Go Naked in the World (1961), which lost money.
 He was top-billed in the Italian Careless (1962) with Claudia Cardinale and MGM's Period of Adjustment (1962) with Jane Fonda, Franciosa's first film for that studio which made a profit.
-In August 1963, he addressed a race rally in Alabama alongside Marlon Brando and Paul Newman.
+In August 1963, he addressed a civil rights rally in Alabama alongside Marlon Brando and Paul Newman.